 Here’s how it works:

-• The middleware is initialized with a get_response function, which represents the next middleware or view in the Django request/response cycle.
+get_responsefunction, which represents the next middleware or view in the Django request/response cycle. - In the middleware’s

 MIDDLEWARE = [